Back to All Events

 Entrance to the U.S. Embassy in Dublin, designed by John Johansen in 1957.
 Image courtesy of the Department of Drawings and Archives, Avery Architectural and Fine Arts Library, Columbia University, c.
 1957.

-Presented by the Onera Foundation in collaboration with The Glass House, the evening’s conversation will explore the profound influence of the Harvard Five—particularly Marcel Breuer and John Johansen—tracing their evolution from designing experimental modern homes in New Canaan to creating visionary U.S. embassies during the Cold War.
-The discussion will highlight how these innovative domestic designs, which introduced a new way of living, laid the foundation for an architectural language that promoted cultural and diplomatic exchange in the post–World War II era—an initiative known as the U.S. Embassy Program.
-The panel will also address the growing urgency to preserve these embassies as enduring landmarks of mid-century modernism and international relations.
+Presented by the Onera Foundation in collaboration with The Glass House, the evening’s conversation explored the profound influence of the Harvard Five—particularly Marcel Breuer and John Johansen—tracing their evolution from designing experimental modern homes in New Canaan to creating visionary US embassies during the Cold War.
+The discussion highlighted how these innovative domestic designs, which introduced a new way of living, laid the foundation for an architectural language that promoted cultural and diplomatic exchange in the post–World War II era—an initiative known as the US Embassy Program.
+The panel also addressed the growing urgency to preserve these embassies as enduring landmarks of mid-century modernism.

 Moderator